Sights & Surroundings

 Arrival Information

-If this program is your first program, upon arrival you will be directly transferred to your accommodation in Nusa Penida.
-Free transfer to Nusa Penida is available only on Sunday until 1300 hrs.
-If you arrive earlier or later than this, you will be required to make your own way to the accommodation in Nusa Penida.
+Or if you arrive by land on Sunday, the meeting point is Bintang supermarket in Ubud at 13.00 or Sanur Harbour at 14:30.
+If you arrive earlier or later than this, you will be required to make your own way to the accommodation in Nusa Penida at your own cost.
 The project is located on the island of Nusa Penida which is a 45-minute speedboat ride from Bali.
+The last speedboat to Nusa Penida on Sunday is at 15.00.

-If you are not participating in the Culture Week before the program starts, we recommend you arrive in Bali before 12:00 so that you can take the last ferry to Nusa Penida at 15:00 on the same Sunday.
-Thus you will be able to attend the orientation on Monday morning with all the other new arrivals.
 If you arrive later than 13:00 on Sunday, you have to arrange accommodation near Sanur harbour (Jl.
 Sanur Beach Street Walk, Sanur) (at own cost) and get a boat to Nusa Penida the following day.
 If requested, we can pick you up from the airport until 20:00 and drop you off at your accommodation on Sunday.

 Transfer Coordinator: +62 (0) 821 446 34202

-Getting to the Project
+Getting to the Project on Nusa Penida

 It takes 5 mins to walk to the project from your accommodation.